Dynamical Fractional and Multifractal Fields: Dynamical Fractional Fields

+In a different setting, considering vanishing forcing but random initial conditions, it can be shown that $u_{H,0}$ remains bounded at any time.
 The expression of the Fourier transform of the correlation function $\hat{\mathcal C}_{u_{H,0}}(t,k)$ (Eq. \ref{eq:ExprCorrUXFracCase}) can be obtained from the exact solution (Eq. \ref{eq:ExplSolFracDynEDPInviscid}), and its limiting value in the statistically stationary regime (Eq. \ref{eq:LimInfTimeExprCorrUXFracCase}) can be similarly justified.
 Let us notice that this expression is not an even function of the wavelength $k$ because of the complex nature of the setup, in particular when $c>0$, we have the asymptotical behavior

 as is expected for a fractional Gaussian field, whereas the decay for $k\to-\infty$ is much faster and completely governed by the forcing correlation function $\hat{\mathcal C}_f$.
 Similar behaviors are obtained when $c<0$ but looking at equivalents for large negative wavelengths.
 Integrability of $\hat{\mathcal C}_{u_{H,0}}(t,k)$ (Eq. \ref{eq:ExprCorrUXFracCase}) over $k\in\R$ requires $H>0$ and warrants a finite variance (Eq. \ref{eq:FiniteVarFracCase}).
 To compute the power-law behavior of the second-order structure function at small scales (Eq. \ref{eq:S2FracCaseInviscid}), including the multiplicative factor (Eq. \ref{eq:MultiCstS2FracCaseInviscid}), notice that at any time,